Suppen/Telegram-API-wrapper-for-JS/README.md

 });
 ```

+## Documentation

+Everything in the wrapper is documented with JSDoc.
+The documentation is available in `node_modules/teleapiwrapper/docs/index.html`.
+Use it well.
+They are also readable on [https://doc.suppen.no/teleapiwrapper](https://doc.suppen.no/teleapiwrapper)

 ## Changelog
 * **0.15.3**: Made `helperDownloadFile` work again
 * **0.15.2**: Made the `helperDownloadFile` method also return a promise